Consistent Conjectures in Dynamic Matching Markets: Omitted statements and proofs from

-Finally, we argue that \matchingstar\ in the example is the outcome of the procedure discussed in \autoref{sec:consistent-conjectures}.
+Finally, we argue \matchingstar\ in the example is a candidate matching as defined in \autoref{sec:consistent-conjectures}.
 Note that because of $\matching_{\agenta_2}$, $\agenta_2$ is willing to match with $\agentb_2$ in the one-period economy induced by the conjectures, and similarly, $\agentb_1$ is willing to match with $\agenta_1$.
 Because $\agenta_2$ and $\agentb_2$ top-rank each other in the one-period economy induced by the conjectures, they match together in any stable matching, which then justifies $\agenta_1$ and $\agentb_1$ matching, and $\agenta_3$ remaining unmatched.
-When $\{\agenta_3,\agenta_4\}$ are the \periodtwo-agents on side \arrivala, a unique stable matching exists, which is that specified by $\matchingstar_2$.
+When $\{\agenta_3,\agenta_4\}$ are the \periodtwo\ agents on side \arrivala, a unique stable matching exists, which is specified by $\matchingstar_2$.